yparikh/Twitter-Buzz-Research/README.md

 [Link to the Paper](https://ieeexplore.ieee.org/document/8993082)

 This paper investigates six machine-learning models to determine which algorithm would effectively predict buzz on Twitter.
-Different classifiers are applied such as Stochastic Gradient Descent, Support Vector Machines, Logistic Regression, Deep Neural Networks, Random Forests and Extra Trees on a Twitter dataset.
 After tests conducted on all the algorithms, we concluded that Extra Trees model outperforms the other models.

+Different classifiers were applied on a Twitter dataset such as:
+* Stochastic Gradient Descent
+* Support Vector Machines
+* Logistic Regression
+* Deep Neural Networks
+* Random Forests
+* Extra Trees

 ## Dataset